Bromley Palace: History of the site

 The Manor of Bromley was described as "poor....neither pasture nor arable land being worth much".
 It is thought that a manor house was first built here around the year 1100.
 One source claims that the architect was Bishop Gundulph but this seems unlikely because he had a reputation for commissioning buildings of "massive and enduring character" and records show that Bromley Palace had fallen into dilapidation by the time of Bishop Waleran, who died in 1184.
-As a result, Waleran's successor, Gilbert de Glanville, ordered the manor house to be rebuilt – "in a more commodious manner".
+As a result, Waleran's successor, Gilbert Glanvill, ordered the manor house to be rebuilt – "in a more commodious manner".
 A historian had this to say about the original manor house: